sassygrody/some-game-of-life/README.md

 ## Final thoughts

 Overall, I'm a bit disappointed that I didn't make it through my limited scope.
 I definitely should have considered breaking out into OOP earlier, despite going with the "make it work, make it right, make it fast" strategy.
 Regardless of time, I don't think think Conway's game is the best way for me to showcase my techincal skills.
 But hopefully we get a chance to extend and talk about the solution and maybe redeem my problem solving skills despite not solving the problem.

+Turns out I needed another hour or so to get a game semi-flowing.
+Checkout [this branch](https://github.com/sassygrody/some-game-of-life/tree/keep-going) if you want to play!